 Out-of-box, Auth0 provides email delivery services to help you accelerate your integration.
 These services, however, are not meant for scale-of-use in production environments, and do not provide for any specific service level or guarantee when it comes to email delivery.
 Our best practice recommendation, which customers typically follow, involves configuring your own email service provider.

 You may also need to make changes to infrastructure configuration in order to support integration with Auth0 and to support use of Auth0 extensibility.
-For example, if you need to provide callbacks to your internal or even external infrastructure (e.g., if you need to make external API calls in Rules or Hooks, or via custom database scripts if you need to leverage existing legacy identity storage), then you may need to configure your Firewall settings.
+For example, if you need to provide callbacks to your internal or even external infrastructure (e.g., if you need to make external API calls in Actions, Rules, or Hooks, or via custom database scripts if you need to leverage existing legacy identity storage), then you may need to configure your Firewall settings.

 The Auth0 status dashboard together with the Auth0 uptime dashboard shows current and past status of the Auth0 service in a human-readable format.
 If any monitoring alerts are triggered, and as a first step in troubleshooting, your operations staff should check the status dashboard to see if there is a current outage.
 The public cloud status page also provides a facility for subscribing to outage notifications, and we also recommend that you check the status of any 3rd party, external services you depend on - such as Social Providers.
 Having this information handy can help quickly eliminate possible causes when troubleshooting an issue and should be at the top of a troubleshooting checklist for developers as well as the helpdesk staff.